-5. Letter to parents
+5. Behaviour Letter

-This will be a letter to the parents /carers explaining their child's unacceptable behaviour that day, the sanctions applied as a consequence of that behaviour and offering a meeting to discuss the situation.
-The incident will be discussed with parents / carers when letters are sent home.
+This will be a letter to the parents /carers explaining their child's unacceptable behaviour that day, the sanctions applied as a consequence of that behaviour.
+Behaviour Letters home are always preceded by a telephone call to the parents / carers when the situation is discussed.

-Each Letter is logged on My Concern and a copy of the letter uploaded.
+Each Behaviour Letter is logged on My Concern and a copy of the letter uploaded.